Location: Ciater, Subang Regency, West Java

 What that all amounts to is a sound which takes much of the complex rhythmic subtlety of jaipong and throws it away in favor of pure groove.
 Some musicians have said that bajidoran has roots in the electronic house music folks heard in the suburban discotheques of Bekasi and Karawang.
 In Henry Spiller’s fascinating book “Erotic Triangles: Sundanese Dance and Masculinity in West Java,” Spiller writes that some bajidoran musicians call this new, continuous groove “triping,” “a term derived from the English slang term ‘tripping.’”
 As Spiller succinctly puts it, “in effect tepak triping is gamelan with a house beat.”

 What about those “concert-like” bangpret dance parties?
-In Sundanese culture, such an egalitarian dance scene is quite an oddity (on sharing some bangpret video clips on Instagram, many local friends expressed shock that such a scene existed.)
+In Sundanese culture, such an egalitarian dance scene is quite an oddity (after I shared some bangpret videos on Instagram, many local friends expressed shock that such a scene existed.)
 While bajidoran groups often have female sinden or ronggeng singer-dancers up on stage, it's fairly rare to see women in the audience dance.
 Like so many Sundanese arts, bajidoran and jaipong concerts are by and large a man’s world.
 If Sundanese women are to casually dance in West Java, its usually to dangdut or Western pop music.
 Despite all this, everyone dances at bangpret shows, from your typical middle-aged males to grannies and jilbabed teens.
 So what is going on here?

 The key, I think, is in those gembyung songs at bangpret’s core.
 A friend in Ciater told me offhand that late night dangdut concerts in the area had been banned for years by local government officials.
 Such events, and to an extent bajidoran shows, had garnered a somewhat seedy reputation, with many folks drinking and fights sometimes breaking out.
 And then along came bangpret.
 The same sexy, modern grooves, but with a pious, Islamic core.
 There can’t be anything seedy about singing devotional songs to Allah, can there?